sankardhanushkodi/tipCalc/README.md

 <img src='http://i.imgur.com/6kWM8GG.gifv' title='Video Walkthrough' width='' alt='Video Walkthrough' />

+The user story walkthrough is available at http://i.imgur.com/6kWM8GG.gifv

 GIF created with [LiceCap](http://www.cockos.com/licecap/).

 ## Notes

 Challenges encountered:
 1. Had trouble with the imgur URL since I was using the blog URL instead of the image URL.
-Resolved now.
+But still can't get .md file to use the URL directly.
 2. Had to refactor code to call calcTip from multiple places (especially when the view reappears after the settings are changed).
 Did not know how to invoke the existing action method since it had other params (sender).
 But eventually created an internal method for the code to be called in both events.

 ## License